Blockstream/docs/docs/green/troubleshooting-advanced/2fa.md

 ## Google Authenticator 2FA

-The second available 2FA method is using Google Authenticator.
+The final available 2FA method is using Google Authenticator.

 To set up this method, you will first need to download the authenticator app on Android or iOS.